🐱 NEW!

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The eighth ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
+The ninth ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
 Except for the usual benefits of fiber, powdered cellulose provides no nutritional value to a dog.

 From here, the list goes on to include a number of other items.